jessielw/DeeZy/README.md

 However, it was designed with expandability as needed for other encoders.

-Everything is functional, DeeZy is still in beta until everything has been thoroughly tested, as far as handling errors etc.

 ## Install (no install needed it's portable)

 At the moment you'll need to download your binary (Windows 8+ x64 or Linux) and handle this one of two ways.